LPN Program Information

 (If submitting PAX for admission consideration it must be taken within the last 3 years of admission date)

-Admission is based on a 100 point system:
+Admission is based on a 100-Point Scale system.

 The following must be completed before entering the first nursing course, however these courses are not required to be completed before applying: (students may be in the process of taking courses or plan to take over the summer)